 General Cooking Information

-- Cooking of chili is to begin no earlier than 7 a.m. on Saturday February 17, 2018 (on-site).
-For CASI category, chili turned in for CASI Judging, ingredients may be chopped prior to Saturday, but pre-cooked meat prior to 7 a.m.
-February 17, 2018 will disqualify your team.
+- This if for Chili being turned into judges: Cooking of chili is to begin no earlier than 9 AM on Saturday, November 6, 2021 (on-site).
+For ICS category, chili turned in for CASI Judging, ingredients may be chopped prior to Saturday, but pre-cooked meat prior to 9 AM November 6, 2021, will disqualify your team.

-- For Open category you may cook your chili either on site or in advance.
+- For the Open category, you may cook your chili either on-site or in advance.

-- You must then park in designated VIP lot on event site.
+- You must then park in the designated cook lot off of the event site.

 - Participants must furnish their own cookware and utensils.